-Teachers: If a teacher is presented with a documented homework concern from a parent (that has been logged over a week's time), the teacher will set up a meeting with the parent to discuss the issue using the Matthew 18 principle.
+Teachers: If a teacher is presented with a documented homework concern from a parent, the teacher will set up a meeting with the parent to discuss the issue using the Matthew 18 principle.
 If the issue is not resolved, then a meeting with the administration is advised.
 At this meeting, a plan of action will be coordinated by the parents, teacher, and administration to address the homework concerns.